Back to the blog

 What’s the Best Gambit for 1400 Rated Players?

-The Best Overall: The Danish Gambit
+The One That Is Best: The Danish Gambit

 Opening Line: